Canadian Society for Critical Animal Studies

 1st Biennial Meeting DRAFT program

-Critical Animal Studies Perspectives on Animals ‘at Large’
+Critical Animal Studies Perspectives on Wild, Feral, and ‘Free-Living’ Animals

-Co-sponsored by The Social Justice Centre at Concordia University, the Centre de recherche en éthique (CRÉ), and the Observatoire québécois en droit animalier, with the generous support of the Killam Research Fund and Toronto Metropolitan University’s Faculty of Arts and Department of Criminology.
+Co-sponsored by The Social Justice Centre at Concordia University, the Centre de recherche en éthique (CRÉ), and the Observatoire québécois en droit animalier, with the generous support of the Killam Research Fund, the Kule Institute for Advanced Studies at the University of Alberta, and Toronto Metropolitan University’s Faculty of Arts and Department of Criminology.

 August 6